Chagpori

 Chagpori was the site of the monastic medical college of the same name founded there by Sangye Gyatso in 1696.
 This medical college, which incorporated a recently restored temple made by Thang Tong Gyalpo, was supplied with revenue generating lands and with a constant stream of students by a "monk tax".
-It remained an important medical institution in Tibet and Central Asia up until the mid-Twentieth century.
-Peter Aufschnaiter was photographed by Heinrich Harrer on top of the College of Medicine (Men-Tsee-Khang) using a theodolite for surveying the city of Lhasa.
+It remained an important medical and astrological institution in Tibet and Central Asia up until 1959 and the Lhasa uprising.
+Peter Aufschnaiter was photographed by Heinrich Harrer on top of the College of Medicine and Astrological Institute, the Men-Tsee-Khang using a theodolite for surveying the city of Lhasa.
 Aufschnaiter wrote, "Since 23 December 1947 I have been staying in Lhasa for some months to make a town plan, and have now been appointed to the government service by a decree of the Regent."